The Siberian Tiger – the silent master of distance

 Share

-A Brandhoek essay on perception, power and silence.
+A Brandhoek essay on perception, power, and silence.

-When a breath penetrates concrete
+When breath penetrates concrete

-It's night in the city.
+It is night in the city.

 You are standing on a roof, somewhere between neon lights and street noise.

-This is no exaggeration.
+That's no exaggeration.

 A gust of wind tells him who passed by, when, and in which direction.